Sitepact/wcan-anywhere-notice/README.txt

 = Manual =
 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to **WooCommerce > WC Anywhere Notices** to start creating your custom notices.
+3. Navigate to **WooCommerce > Anywhere Notices** to start creating your custom notices.
 4. Use the sidebar controls to configure display rules and style each notice.

 = Within WordPress =
 1. Go to **Plugins > Add New**.
-2. Search "WC Anywhere Notice".
+2. Search "WC Anywhere Notice for WooCommerce".
 3. Install and Activate
-4. Go to **WooCommerce > WC Anywhere Notices** and create your first notice
+4. Go to **WooCommerce > Anywhere Notices** and create your first notice

 == Frequently Asked Questions ==

 = How do I create a new notice? =
-Navigate to **WooCommerce > WC Anywhere Notices** and click 'Add New Notice'.
+Navigate to **WooCommerce > Anywhere Notices** and click 'Add New WCAN Anywhere Notice'.
 From there, you can define your message and set display rules using the sidebar options.

 = What are WooCommerce hooks? =
 Hooks are points in WooCommerce where you can add or modify functionality.
 This plugin uses hooks to determine where your notices should appear on the site giving you maximum flexibility